UiPath/ReFrameWork/README.md

    + *SaveErrorScreen* - In Config("ErrorsFolder") with the exception message
    + Going to re/INITIALIZE
  + *SetTransactionStatus* - As Success, Failed or Rejected with reason
-   + ./Framework/*SetTransactionStatus* - Updates the Orchestrator queue item
+   + ./Framework/*SetTransactionStatus* - Updates Orchestrator queue item
-   + ./*SetTransactionStatus* - Sample for updating Excel input file
+   + ./*SetTransactionStatus* - Updates sample Excel file

 4. **END PROCESS**
  + *CloseAllApplications* - As listed in Config("CloseApps")

-### For New Project ###
+### Starting a Project ###

 1. Check out the Config.xlsx file and add/customize any required fields and values
-2. Implement OpenApp and CloseApp workflows, linking them in the Config.xlsx fields
+2. Implement OpenApp and CloseApp workflows in your App folder, linking them in the Config.xlsx fields
 3. Implement GetTransactionData and SetTransactionStatus or use ./Framework versions for Orchestrator queues
 4. Implement ProcessTransaction workflow and any invoked others

+### Extra Workflows ###

+* AddDataToQueue - From sample Excel file, with file name field and item index per file
+* SendStatusEmail - Using template file for the message body